kuali-student/git-repository-tools/README.txt

 Program Arguments: </abs/path/to/git/repo/.git dir> <repair.dat>

 The .git directory needs to be specified in the path.
 It needs to already exist.
 The preparation process will be creating tags named rXYZ for each XYZ revision.

+If the git repository does not exist you should create one (mkdir /some/dir; cd /some/dir; git init)

 If the tag already exists the svn export of that tree won't occur again.